Cornell-MAE-UG/fa25-portfolio-Gurjot-Gill/_projects/heat-transfer.md

 Temperature data showed that counterflow operation consistently produced larger cold-side temperature increases than parallel flow, particularly at low flow rates.
 Under low-flow counterflow operation, the cold reservoir temperature increased by approximately 20.9 °F, compared to approximately 18.5 °F for parallel flow.
 Counterflow operation also approached thermal equilibrium more closely, indicating higher effectiveness.

 Increasing the flow rate reduced the magnitude of temperature changes in both the hot and cold streams.
-This behavior is attributed to reduced residence time within the heat exchanger, which limits the total heat transferred despite increased convective coefficients.
+This behavior is attributed to reduced residence time within the heat exchanger, which limits the total heat transferred.

 ---